masonictemple4/gofig/README.md

 - [ ] Make sure to allow loading new sessions from within tmux.
 - [ ] Fix bug with same named panes.
 - [ ] Fix bug with split panes.
+- [ ] Add better start command support for panes and windows.